Outdoor adventures for every child

 Free of charge thanks to grant funding, the programs took place three days a week from mid-July through mid-August.
 Participating schools included Great Salt Bay Community School, Jefferson Village School, Nobleboro Central School, and South Bristol Elementary School, which also hosted kids from Bristol while Bristol Consolidated School is undergoing construction.

-students closely examining the trunk of a maple tree
+students examine the trunk of a maple tree

-Students at Jefferson Village School examine the trunk of a maple tree with Coastal Rivers naturalist Heather Hardy.
+Students at Jefferson Village School look closely at the trunk of a maple tree to learn what makes maples different from other trees.

 For kids entering kindergarten through 4th grade, the Summer School Enrichment Program took place outdoors at each school.
 As a warm-up to summer school academics, these younger grades played active games and explored with Coastal Rivers naturalists.
 They went on guided bird walks, played migratory hopscotch, caught and identified insects, read nature books, looked at mammal bones, learned to tell the difference between types of trees, made nature-focused drawings, built outdoor shelters, and played games.